-The presented study of the acoustics of a model rehearsal room determines the scope of acoustic adjustments that are necessary to ensure the room and building acoustics of this example (test) model.
-The necessary building modifications influence positively the productivity of those who use the space (bands, singers).
-Currently, there is a range of materials on the market, using which not only a great structural design and acoustics can be achieved, but, at the same time they meet relatively high aesthetic criteria.
+The presented study of the acoustics of a model rehearsal room, as well as more rehearsal rooms above each other and side by side, determined the scope of acoustic adjustments that are necessary to ensure the room and building acoustics of this example (model) test.
+The necessary building modifications influence positively the work results of those who use the space (bands, singers).
+Currently, there is a range of materials on the market, using which not only a great structural design and acoustics can be achieved, but also they meet relatively high aesthetic criteria.
 Designers and investors should pay adequate attention to the field of acoustics.
 By less demanding acoustic space it is sufficient to consult the experts.
-In the case of more complex spaces, including the music rehearsals, it is necessary to carry out acoustic design calculations (acoustic project).
+In the case of more complex spaces, including the music rehearsals, it is necessary to carry out an acoustic design calculation (acoustic project).